Radivarig/UPixelator_Documentation/README.md

 Finding Snappables is cached and not executed every frame.

 ## Mouse Events
-For a single camera events should work out of the box.
+- For a single camera events should work out of the box
-For multiple cameras add the `MultiCameraEvents` script anywhere in scene.
+- For multiple cameras add the `MultiCameraEvents` script anywhere in scene

+## Multi Camera Events
+This works by emulating correct events after blocking incorrect default ones with an invisible collider.
+For `RaycastAll` you can use `if (hit.collider.name.StartsWith(MultiCameraEvents.raycastBlockerName)) continue;` to skip it.

 ## Please note
 - Rotation will always have some pixel creep but it's less noticeable with higher rotation speed
 - Zig-zag will occur for all snapped moving objects, but is less noticeable with higher movement speed
 - Resolution must be set and be divisible with pixelMultiplier
 - Large screen space effects are not supported but repeating patterns like 2,4,8,16 pixels wide are
+- There should be a single active instance of the script in the project and additional instances will deactivate themselves

 #
 # Setup